Updated June 2018*

 Electronic Products: While not covered by the EPA Act, the Electronic Products Recycling and Reuse Act (415 ILCS 150/1 et seq.) bans many electronic products from being landfilled, This more recent law, signed and effective September 17, 2008 as amended in 2011, advances a producer responsibility model for dealing with end-of-life electronics generated in Illinois.
 Among other things, this legislation bans covered electronic devices from being landfilled in Illinois starting January 1, 2012.
 Covered electronic devices include computers, monitors, televisions and printers.

-This law also contains product stewardship provisions, similar to the Electronic Products Recycling and Reuse Act.
+This law also contains product stewardship provisions, like the Electronic Products Recycling and Reuse Act.
 The key provisions include:

 The Illinois Property Tax Act specifically includes recycling businesses among commercial or industrial firms in Illinois that may petition local taxing districts for abatement of taxes under certain circumstances: